Ashermuzic/booking_app/README.md

 # booking_app

-# only front end finished
+# Only the front end finished

+# back end soon to come